LLM Program Optimization via Retrieval Augmented Search: Introduction

-Inspired by modern compiler design, we propose two novel retrieval-based adaptation strategies.
-First, we propose \textit{retrieval augmented search} (RAS), which combines two insights to improve dynamic retrieval.
+Inspired by modern compiler design, we propose a novel retrieval-based adaptation strategy, \textit{retrieval augmented search} (RAS)\footnote{ Code and data available at \url{https://sagnikanupam.com/papers/llmprogramoptimization}.
+Correspondence to first author: \texttt{sanupam<at>seas.upenn.edu}. }, which combines two insights to improve dynamic retrieval.
 First, rather than retrieve based on the code itself, it uses \emph{contextual retrieval}, where it retrieves examples from the training set based on an LLM-generated natural language description of the program, abstracting the core algorithms and data structures used by the program from how they are implemented on a superficial level.
 Second, rather than retrieve a fixed set of programs, we perform beam search by iteratively performing the retrieve-optimize-evaluate loop.
 These two techniques result in a state-of-the-art blackbox technique for adapting LLMs to program optimization.

 However, this technique still produces large changes that can be hard to interpret.
-To further address this issue, we propose \textit{Atomic Edit GuIded Search} (\textsc{AEGIS}), which leverages a preprocessing step to distill generalizable insights from the training data.
+To further address this issue, we propose \textit{Atomic Edit GuIded Search} (\textsc{Aegis}), an additional preprocessing step to distill generalizable insights from the training data.
 In particular, we prompt the LLM to decompose a single slow-fast program pair in the training set into a sequence of \emph{atomic edits}, which are incremental modifications associated with a natural language description of the edit, and then explain why the edit might improve performance.
 The description is intended to be generalizable, abstracting away specifics of the training example from which they are derived.
 After generating a dataset of atomic edits and examples associated with each edit, when given a new program, we use RAS to first search over incremental edits to this program.
 Each edit to this program is achieved by retrieving the most relevant atomic edit in our database and then prompting the LLM to apply this atomic edit to the new program.
 We then perform beam search over sequences of incremental edits to select the resulting program that achieves the greatest performance gain while preserving correctness.